-Islam flourishes in Paris, with France being home to the second largest community of Muslims in the continent of Europe.
-Islam is also the second-most widely practiced religion in the country and Muslims make up around 5-10% of the entire population.
+Islam flourishes in Paris, with France being home to the second-largest community of Muslims in the continent of Europe.
+Islam is also the second-most widely practiced religion in the country and Muslims makeup around 5-10% of the entire population.
 Due to the sizeable Muslim population living across France, several mosques have been established across various parts of the country - including several Muslim areas in Paris.
-Muslim travellers will be able to witness a large number of mosques in Paris in particular.
+Muslim travelers will be able to witness a large number of mosques in Paris in particular.

 There are over 2,000 mosques in France – of which over 75 mosques are found in the capital city of Paris.